 Reducing the calving system

 The important thing to remember is that whichever system is adopted the cows should be managed so that they calve at the same time each year with as short a calving season as can be managed.

 The conception rate in most autumn-calving beef herds is satisfactory.
 This indicates that although the cows are being joined in winter the level of nutrition is generally adequate.

 But if the level of nutrition is depressed because of increased stocking rate or a poor season, cow bodyweight and condition will fall, particularly in winter.
-Feeding hay should decrease weight loss, but unless the hay is of very high quality, it will not increase liveweight.
+Supplementary feeding should decrease weight loss, but unless the feed is of very high quality, it will not increase liveweight.

 The use of condition scoring

 Condition scoring should be used as a management aid, particularly with the breeding herd.

 In autumn-calving beef herds, during spring cows regain the condition they lost between summer and the end of winter, with losses between December to calving, and further losses between calving and the end of winter or end of mating.